The phrase "The Virtual Wall" is a

 In January, 2001 we applied for Federal registration of the trademark.
 The whole process took 22 months

 and included a period when any other party could file an objection.
 Based on a claim that the phrase

-For example, if someone were to trademark the phrase "ice maker", no other party would
+For example, if the USPTO were to register as a trademark the phrase "ice maker" to one party, no other party would

 arguments that the phrase "Virtual Wall" was "suggestive", not descriptive.
 Among other things, we